Noble chafer beetle survey 2019

 How this will help rare noble chafers

-We want to expand our knowledge of this beautiful beetle’s range so we are looking to check orchards and wood pasture sites both in areas where they are currently known to exist, and in other areas where we don’t yet have records.
+We wanted to expand our knowledge of this beautiful beetle’s range so we decided to check orchards and wood pasture sites both in areas where they are currently known to exist, and in other areas where we don’t yet have records.
 Noble chafers have populations in the New Forest and in traditional orchards in Kent, the Three Counties and there are some isolated records in Buckinghamshire and Oxfordshire.

-The lure in the traps has been developed specifically for this beetle so shouldn’t attract many other insects.
+The lure in the traps was developed specifically for this beetle so it shouldn’t attract any other insects.
 It has also been shown to be very reliable.
-Hopefully this should not only tell us where noble chafers are, but where they aren’t (or aren’t any more) which is incredibly important information for us to allow us to protect the species and their habitats in the future.
+Hopefully the results of this survey should not only tell us where noble chafers are, but where they aren’t (or aren’t any more) which is incredibly important information for us to allow us to protect the species and their habitats in the future.

-The survey will be run by Deborah Harvey of Royal Holloway University, one of our research partners.
+The survey was run by Deborah Harvey of Royal Holloway University, one of our research partners.